-Calgary, Alberta, Canada Age: 66 Director Since: February 6, 2009 2023 Board and Committee Membership: Attendance: Other Public Boards: Key Experience and Expertise: Board of Directors 14/14 - 100% Horizon Petroleum Ltd. Industry knowledge Reserves Committee (Chair) 4/4 - 100% Nevada Lithium Resources Inc. Oil and gas explorationESG Compensation Committee (Chair) 7/7 - 100% Government relations Government relations Governance and Nominating Committee 4/4 - 100% Corporate governanceLeadership/CEOInternational operations ESG Committee (Chair) 2/2 - 100% Oil and gas developmentMergers and acquisitions Human resources/compensation Dr. Winter is the Chief Even tive Officer and Discotor of cook of Hosizon Strategic analysis

-Dr. Winter is the Chief Executive Officer and Director of each of Horizon Petroleum Ltd. and Miramar Hydrocarbons Ltd. He is also a Director of Nevada Lithium Resources Inc. He was a co-founder of Canacol.
-Previously, Dr. Winter was the Founder, Chief Executive Officer and Director of Excelsior Energy Limited, an oil sands focused exploration company.
-Dr. Winter brings 40 years of international experience in a variety of technical, management and leadership roles living and working in Latin America, the Middle East, Southeast Asia and the UK North Sea.
+Director Calgary, Alberta, Canada Age: 67 Director Since: February 6, 2 2009 2024 Board and Committee Membership: Attendance: Other Public Boards: Key Experience and Expertise: Board of Directors 11/11 -100% Horizon Petroleum Ltd. Industry knowledge Reserves Committee (Chair) 2/2 -100% -100% Nevada Lithium Resources Inc. Oil and gas explorationESG Compensation Committee (Chair) 9/9 - 100% Government relationsCorporate governance ESG Committee (Chair) 2/2 -100% Leadership/CEOInternational operationsOil and gas development Dr. Winter is the Chief Executiv Ltd. He is also a Director of Ne founder of Canacol.
+Previously Officer and Director of Excel exploration company.
+Dr. W Mergers and acquisitions Human resources/compensation Operational Strategic analysis experience in a variety of technical, management and leadership roles living and working in Latin America, the Middle East, Southeast Asia and the UK North Sea.
 His experience was gained working at British Petroleum, Sun Oil, Canadian Occidental, Alberta Energy Company, Calvalley Petroleum and Excelsior Energy Limited.
 Dr. Winter holds a B.Sc.
-(Hons) in Geology from the University of London, an M.Sc. in Structural Geology and Rock Mechanics from Imperial College, University of London and a Ph.D. in Structural Geology from Edinburgh University.
+(Hons) in Geology from the University of London, an M.Sc. in Structural Geology and Rock Mechanics from Imperial College, University of London and a Ph.D. in

-Strategic planning
+• Strategic planning

-Number of Securities Held at May 13, 2024
+Number of Se curities Held at May 12 2, 2025